-When developing a 504 Plan, the team should never forget that the objective is to ensure that the student remains in the least restrictive environment.
-This means the plan should not be too restrictive to prevent students from accessing educational opportunities.
+When developing a 504 Plan, the team should always remember that the objective is to ensure that the student remains in the least restrictive environment.
+It means the plan should not be too restrictive to prevent students from accessing educational opportunities.
 The ultimate objective is to enable the student to learn alongside their counterparts.

 4. Parent and Student Involvement

 When developing a 504 Plan, it’s crucial to ensure that both the parent and student are involved in the process.
 It is because they’re the ones who understand the student’s needs better.
 Besides involving them in the development process, it’s also vital to ensure they know the plan and how it’s supposed to help the student.

 How Do I Get a 504 Plan in Arizona?